Shaoshan

 As the birthplace of Mao Zedong, the founder of the People's Republic of China, Shaoshan was an important base during the Chinese Communist Revolution.
-It is also the birthplace of Mao's Family Restaurant, a restaurant chain that has spread to many other cities.
-Mao remains a popular figure in the area, and red tourism to Shaoshan and other places related to China's communist background has driven the local economy, while increasing people's understanding of China's revolutionary history.
+Mao remains a popular figure in the area, and red tourism to Shaoshan is a significant driver of the local economy.

 History

 Shaoshan's founding legend involves Emperor Shun, who supposedly passed through the site during his southward inspection.
 He was so fascinated with the landscape that he played the Music of Shao (韶乐), which summoned many phoenixes and other birds to accompany him.
 Thus was Shaoshan named for the Music of Shao.
 It was under the jurisdiction of the state of Chu in the ancient times.

 On December 26, 1990, Shaoshan became a county-level city approved by the State Council.

 Names and administrative levels of Shaoshan: